Investing in Professional Development Leads to Higher Employee Retention, Business Performance

 For questions or more information, contact Hannah Lemon at email@example.com or 913.897.8755.

-Top photo: Lee Stuart, leadership programs manager at the KU Edwards Campus in Overland Park, teaches a variety of workshops developing professionals’ soft skills, which count toward the new KU Professional Leadership Certificate.
+Top photo: Lee Stuart, leadership instructor at the KU Edwards Campus in Overland Park, teaches a variety of workshops developing professionals’ soft skills, which count toward the new KU Professional Leadership Certificate.
 Photo by Lindy Rhodes.

 About The University of Kansas